OpenBankingUK/read-write-api-docs-pub/profiles/aggregated-polling-api-profile.md

 #### Scopes

-The access tokens required for accessing the Aggregated Polling API must have at least the following scope:
+The access tokens required for accessing the Aggregated Polling API must have at one of the following scope:

 ```
-eventpolling: Ability to poll for, acknowledge and receive Security Event Tokens
+accounts, fundsconfirmations
 ```

 #### Grants Types